 Faith is the refusal to panic. — David Martyn Lloyd-Jones

-Life is difficult and life is painful.
+Life is difficult, and life is painful.
 Contrary to popular belief, God never promised that life would be pain-free.
 He does, however, promise to be present in the midst of the pain.
-If we believe that, I mean really believe it, it gives comfort
+If we believe that, I mean really believe it, it gives comfort and hope.

 Against all hope, Abraham in hope believed and so became the father of many nations...
 (Romans 4:18)

 I don’t know what issues you’re facing today.
 I don’t know where you’ve been or what the future looks like from where you stand.
 But if you’ve opened your life to Jesus Christ, I do know that God is with you and in you right now.
 When you unleash that truth in your soul, true comfort can be found in the midst of any pain you are enduring.
 Because not only is belief a confidence in a powerful person, but…